FakeShell-old/UDD/README.md

 Download latest Droidian and Ubuntu Touch boot image file and rename them to

-boot_ut.img for Ubuntu Touch and boot_droidian.img for droidian.
+boot_ut.img for Ubuntu Touch and boot_droidian.img for Droidian.

 Open the terminal once again and move into the directory that the boot image files are located in then plug your device in while inside UBports recovery and run:

-adb shell mount /data && adb push boot_ut.img /data && adb push boot_droidian.img
+adb shell mount /data && adb push boot_ut.img /data && adb push boot_droidian.img /data

 Now it boot into system.
 To install desktop icons to each of the OSes run this script in the terminal of that OS: